caseneuve/dzira/README.md

   string.

-  TIME spent should be in format '[[Nh][ ]][Nm]'; or it can be calculated when START time is be provided;
+  TIME spent should be in format '[[Nh][ ]][Nm]'; or it can be calculated when START time is be provided; it's assumed that time spent for a single task cannot be greater than 1 day (8 hours).

   END time is optional, both should match 'H:M' format.